jonge-democraten/website/docs/design.md

 ```

 **View item**
-Crate a view item for the new widget,
+Create a view item for the new widget,
 ```Python
 class ExampleSidebarItem(SiteRelated):